Global Medicine Program

 First & Second Year

 LKSOM offers disaster and global medicine electives that prepare students for service experiences both domestically and abroad as early as the first year of school.
 These electives include workshops, lectures, clinical skill sessions and an interactive field wilderness medicine experience.
-Workshops include medical note and prescription writing as well as how to develop medical student presentation and research skills.
+These electives include workshops, lectures and clinical skills sessions.

 The first international clinical experience often occurs the summer following the first year of medical school.
 Students typically complete these experiences in the regions of Africa, Asia, Central and South America.
 While abroad, students work with attending physicians to: